contember/docs/docs/guides/self-hosted-contember.md

 After the server is running Contember CLI can be used to set up other API tokens and invite users.
 Deploy your projects to this instance by running `contember deploy blog --yes` command with `CONTEMBER_API_URL` and `CONTEMBER_API_TOKEN` environment variables set.
 You can use either superadmin token or create token with `deployer` role (using `contember tenant:create-api-key` command).

-## Deploy Contember Administration
+## Deploy Contember Interface

-Contember Administration can be deployed as single page application.
+Contember Interface can be deployed as single page application.
 It's bundled using [Vite](https://vitejs.dev/).

 You will need to modify `admin/index.tsx` and `admin/vite.config.ts` files based on following examples: